graphql/graphql-spec/spec/Section 3 -- Type System.md

 **Input Coercion**

-The value for an input object should be an input object literal or an unordered map, otherwise an error should be thrown.
-This unordered map should not contain any entries with names not defined by a field of this input object type, otherwise an error should be thrown.
+The value for an input object should be an input object literal or an unordered map supplied by a variable, otherwise an error should be thrown.
+In either case, the input object literal or unordered map should not contain any entries with names not defined by a field of this input object type, otherwise an error should be thrown.

-If any non-nullable fields defined by the input object do not have corresponding entries in the original value, were provided a variable for which a value was not provided, or for which the value {null} was provided, an error should be thrown.

-The result of coercion is an environment-specific unordered map defining slots for each field both defined by the input object type and provided by the original value.
+The result of coercion is an unordered map with an entry for each field both defined by the input object type and provided with a value.
+If the value {null}

-For each field of the input object type, if the original value has an entry with the same name, and the value at that entry is a literal value or a variable which was provided a runtime value, an entry is added to the result with the name of the field.
+was provided, an entry in the coerced unordered map must exist for that field.
+In other words, there is a semantic difference between the explicitly provided value {null} versus having not provided a value.

-The value of that entry in the result is the outcome of input coercing the original entry value according to the input coercion rules of the type declared by the input field.
+The value of each entry in the coerced unordered map is the result of input coercion of the value provided for that field for the type of the field defined by the input object type

+Any non-nullable field defined by the input object type which does not have a corresponding entry in the original value, or is represented by a variable which was not provided a value, or for which the value {null} was provided, an error should be thrown.

-Following are examples of Input Object coercion for the type:
+Following are examples of input coercion for an input object type with a `String` field `a` and a required (non-null) `Int!` field `b`:

 ```graphql example
 input ExampleInputObject {